 Teens and Social Media

 It’s December 31st and around the world, people are celebrating or getting ready to celebrate the end of one year and the beginning of a new one.
-Holiday gifts have been exchanged and if there were electronics or technical gifts given, you as parents may be concerned what your kids are doing online and what kind of content they are accessing on social media.
+Holiday gifts have been exchanged and if there were electronics or technical gifts given, you as parents may be concerned about what your kids are doing online and what kind of content they are accessing on social media.
+But it’s not just children that care about the number of Instagram followers they have as the platform is actually very popular with many adults too.
 As we look to the year ahead, it’s my goal to help you understand more regarding what your tweens and teens are doing online and on their smart devices.

 Ever since we have had the ability to communicate, people have abused the system.
 Whether that abuse came from quill and ink, the typewriter, the fax machine, email, or social media – if people wanted or want to say mean things they’re going to do it.
 It doesn’t matter HOW it was written – just that it was written.